Mary O'Hara (1885-1980)

 Collectors Info:

-My Friend Flicka is very scarce & expensive in the first (USA) edition which is NOT illustrated and is priced $2.50.
-First UK editions are much more common.
+My Friend Flicka is very scarce & expensive.
+This edition is NOT illustrated and is priced $2.50.

-All the first USA editions of the entire series are rare, but the UK first editions and hardback reprints are a lot lower priced and not too hard to come by.
+The first USA editions of all the books in the series are rare, but the UK first editions and hardback reprints are a lot lower priced and not too hard to come by.
 All the books have been reprinted many times both in hard and softback.
-The paperback Armada editions are the easiest to find.
+In the UK the paperback Armada editions are the easiest to find.
 In these the stories were split up into parts, two parts in the case of Flicka and three parts for the other two books.
 If you collected the whole series in this form you would therefore have 8 books!

 THE CATCH COLT